Arturo0911/Arturo0911/README.md

 =======

 Three years as Python and Java Developer.
+Making projects with Django and Spring-boot.
+If I had to choose any of them as a backend, I would choose Spring-boot for its robustness.

 Since the end of 2020 (apocalyptic year) I became a Golang developer.